Cryptocurrency miners are Texas-bound. Here’s why

 Texas is a natural destination for the mass exodus.
 Bitcoin Magazine reported in May that numerous mining companies were setting up shop in the Lone Star state, including big names like Bitmain, Blockcap, Argo Blockchain, Great American Mining, Layer1, and Riot Blockchain.
 Major draws are the state’s plentiful solar and wind power, relatively inexpensive energy prices, and unregulated market for crypto mining.
 Experts told CNBC that up to 60% of bitcoin’s total hashrate (a measure of the mining network’s processing power at any time) could eventually leave China and a large part may relocate to Texas.

-That wouldn’t happen instantly, so a swath of the network may be offline for a while and the lag time could give Texas time to fortify its energy grid.
-The greatest concern surrounding the migration is Texas’ capacity to handle the surge, because the state’s grid has historically struggled during extreme weather.
+That wouldn’t happen instantly, so a swath of the network may be offline for a while and the lag could give Texas time to fortify its energy grid.
+The greatest concern surrounding the migration is Texas’s capacity to handle the surge, because the state’s grid has historically struggled during extreme weather.
 Both winter storms and summer heat waves have caused widespread power blackouts.